-The goal of this paper has been to show that, in addition to the exhaustive $i \rightarrow i$ and the classic non-exhaustive relation of the form $i \rightarrow i+$ , control dependencies in certain languages may also be interpreted in terms of an $i \rightarrow proxy(i)$ relation, defined as in (93):
+The goal of this paper has been to show that, in addition to the exhaustive $i \to i$ and the classic non-exhaustive relation of the form $i \to i+$, control dependencies in certain languages may also be interpreted in terms of an $i \to proxy(i)$ relation, defined as in (93):

 - (93) Generalized proxy control (OC and NOC) relation: - a.
-For any two sets of individuals i and j, where i is a core participant in a permissionseeking or -granting speech-event $e_1$ and j is a core participant in $e_2$ , an eventuality that is consistent with permission being granted in $e_1$ , j = proxy(i) iff: - (i) in $e_1$ , i acts on behalf of j; - (ii) in $e_2$ , j stands in for i;

-- (iii) i and j are directly associated through some discourse-salient group or activity. - b.
+For any two sets of individuals i and j, where i is a core participant in a permission-seeking or -granting speech-event e_1 and j is a core participant in e_2 , an eventuality that is consistent with permission being granted in e_1 , j = proxy(i) iff: - (i) in e_1 , i acts on behalf of j; - (ii) in e_2 , j stands in for i; - (iii) i and j are directly associated through some discourse-salient group or activity. - b.
 In cases of proxy control, if a controller denotes i and the controllee denotes j, j = proxy(i).